 I kid you not when I tell you that I generally make anywhere from 4-7 batches at a time.
 Do the math … that’s hundreds of tiny little balls of energy!

-Make these … And all six of our other yummilicious Snack Bite flavors, too!
+Make these … and all seven of our other yummilicious Energy Ball flavors, too!

 Stockpile them … and send everyone out the door fueled up to conquer the world!
 Or the soccer field … or the math test … or the boardroom …

 We’ve Got Lots of Other Kid-Approved Snacks to Keep ‘Em Powered Up!

 - Pumpkin-Chocolate Chip Muffins with Caramel Swirl (With Make-Ahead and Mini Options!)

 - No-Bake Fruit “Pizzas”